Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

 - Copilot will give a suggestion to fix the case sensitivity issue.

 >[!Note]
-> Copilot chat: "Here's how you can adjust the GetByName method to be case insensitive.
+> Copilot chat: "Here's how you can adjust the Search method to be case insensitive.
 You'll need to use the StringComparer.OrdinalIgnoreCase comparer in the FindAll method:"

-- In the `GetByName` method, locate the `var planes`.
+- In the `Search` method, locate the `var planes`.
 This search is case sensitive.

     ```csharp
     var planes = Planes.FindAll(p => p.Name.Contains(name));